Diane Kastiel performing at The Moth in Chicago.

 First Person Live ™ is the brainchild of Diane Kastiel, a writer and performer from Arlington Heights who's been telling stories on stage in Chicago for nearly 10 years.
 One day, in particularly horrific traffic, she said, "Why is all the fun in the city?" and decided to bring storytelling to the suburbs.

 First Person Live was piloted in the western suburbs in January 2017, selling out every show of its 6-month run and outgrowing its "starter venue."
 We finished the year with shows at larger venues in Lisle and Glen Ellyn before moving to our founder's home town of Arlington Heights in January 2018.
 In September 2019, we moved to our largest venue yet - Hey Nonny, a bona fide performance space in downtown Arlington Heights with seating for 150 people.

 First Person Live believes storytelling is as much about community building as it is about entertainment.
-We are thrilled to have partnered with numerous libraries, schools, and community centers to expand storytelling to new populations.
+Vital to our mission are our partnerships with colleges and universities, libraries, high schools, churches, civic organizations and community centers to expand storytelling to new populations.

-We thank our library partners for their generous sponsorship of our shows and workshops, and all our partners for their visionary support of personal narrative storytelling.
+We thank our library partners for their generous sponsorship of our shows and workshops, and all our partners for their visionary expansion of personal narrative storytelling.

 "More than books" is the Glen Ellyn Public Library's motto.
 It's dedicated to serving the community as a vibrant center for trusted information, robust learning, and personal discovery.
 To that end, it sponsored a First Person Live show right in the library at no cost to its patrons.

 Thank you for the wonderful program and a huge success - 75 people on a cold and rainy Tuesday night!
 The tellers were extraordinary and First Person Live did a great job of partnering with us to market the program.
 Great job bringing storytelling to our community! - Sarah Kleiva, Outreach Librarian